jaredchester/add-on/charles_hub/README.md

 ## Build/Install
 - Add this repository to Home Assistant Add-on Store.
 - Install/rebuild the add-on.
-The service runs on port 8099 (by default) inside the add-on network.
+The service listens on port 8099 inside the add-on; mapped to host 8099 by default.